johnjichaowei/holdings-data-collector/README.md

 # holdings-data-collector
-A Lambda function to collect financial data for the holdings received from SQS queue, and store the collected data to S3.
+A Lambda function to collect financial data for the holdings received from SQS queue, and store the data to S3.

 ## Setup project